Is a Correction Looming Ahead for Waste Management Inc. (WM)

 WM’s Market Performance

-WM stocks went down by -0.58% for the week, with a monthly jump of 2.01% and a quarterly performance of 5.40%, while its annual performance rate touched 39.64%.
-The volatility ratio for the week stands at 1.57% while the volatility levels for the past 30 days are set at 1.69% for Waste Management Inc..
-The simple moving average for the period of the last 20 days is -0.45% for WM stocks with a simple moving average of 12.31% for the last 200 days.
+WM stocks went down by -0.61% for the week, with a monthly drop of -0.29% and a quarterly performance of 5.61%, while its annual performance rate touched 39.18%.
+The volatility ratio for the week stands at 1.37% while the volatility levels for the past 30 days are set at 1.71% for Waste Management Inc..
+The simple moving average for the period of the last 20 days is -0.76% for WM stocks with a simple moving average of 11.34% for the last 200 days.

 Analysts’ Opinion of WM